Merna-Zaki/FNDIV_Final_Project/README.md

 Statistics and Machine Learning Toolbox

-All scripts rely on exported preprocessed EEG data saved as a csv file.
+All scripts rely on exported preprocessed EEG data saved as a CSV file.

 Preprocessing was performed in _Brain Vision Analyzer 2.3_ and includes: